PassiveLemon/webfisher/README.md

 | screenConfig | `[ 0, 0, 1920, 1080 ]` (List of 4 integers) | Config to control the screen capture.
 This spans across all displays.
 The first 2 elements are the starting X and Y value of the screen.
 The last 2 elements are the width and height of the screen.
 For example: If you have 2 side-by-side 1080p displays and you launch the game on the right, your config would be `[ 1920, 0, 1920, 1080 ]`. |

 # TODO
-- [ ] Move libevdev to its own repository
-- [ ] Timestamps
-- [ ] Verbose and quiet output
-- [ ] parse test constJson
-- [ ] Periodic sodas (Player config for slot) - Do not soda unless a fish has recently been caught so we dont waste sodas on nothing.
+- Periodic sodas (Player config for slot) - Do not soda unless a fish has recently been caught so we dont waste sodas on nothing.
-- [ ] Auto shop (Needs cursor movement)
+- Auto shop (Needs cursor movement)
+- Timestamps
+- Verbose and quiet output
+- parse test constJson